NATIONAL DRIVE-IN MOVIE DAY

-Copiague, Long Island, New York was home to one of the largest drive-in theaters.
+Travel to Pennsylvania for the best chance to view the show from under the stars.
+Pennsylvanians have 30 drive-ins currently in operation.
+A close second is New York.
+Copiague, Long Island, New York once was home to one of the largest drive-in theaters.
 It covered over 29 acres and could park 2,500 vehicles.
 The drive-in hosted a full-service restaurant with rooftop seating, a trolley system to take children and adults to the playground and a large indoor theater in case of bad weather.

 The invention of color television, VCRs and video rentals along with the increase in land values and the widespread adoption of daylight saving time, led to a sharp decline in the drive-in popularity.